Skip to Content

 5. Cheddar Gorge

-The town of Cheddar is something you will want to fully experience.
+The town of Cheddar is something you will want to fully experience when visiting South England.

-This cliff-side town boasts being known as the origin of cheddar cheese and for having Britain’s highest inland limestone cliffs.
+This cliff-side town boasts being known as the origin of cheddar cheese and if you love cheese, you should visit the Cheddar Gorge Cheese Company to learn how it’s done!

-While quite impressive from the outside, what is also impressive are the stalactite caves that lie under the cliffs.
+While quite impressive from the outside, what is also spectacular are the stalactite caves that lie under the cliffs.

 Take a tour of Gough’s Cave to learn about its creation during the Ice Age and then spend time exploring all the beautiful natural formations that make up its interior.